Skip to content

 Healthcare

-Healthcare providers must balance demonstrating deep medical knowledge (competence) with genuine concern for patient outcomes (warmth).
-Research in healthcare contexts shows that provider warmth significantly impacts patient satisfaction, treatment adherence, and health outcomes (Howe, et al. 2019).
+Healthcare providers have to balance deep clinical knowledge (Competence) with genuine concern for patient outcomes (Warmth).
+Research shows provider warmth significantly affects patient satisfaction, treatment adherence, and outcomes (Howe, et al. 2019).
+Medical sales reps who mirror that clinical empathy, the kind physicians already practice with patients, consistently report stronger HCP relationships and shorter sales cycles.

 Service Excellence